 After multiple blood transfusions, and the removal of her ruptured spleen, doctors diagnosed Amy with Meningococcal Meningitis, a vaccine preventable bacterial infection.
-Due to the lack of circulation she had suffered doctors had to amputate her legs below the knee.
+Due to the lack of circulation she had suffered, doctors had to amputate her legs below the knee.
 She later received a donated kidney from her father a week before her 21st birthday.

-After going through this life-altering experience, Amy challenged herself to move on with her life and attain goals that even those who have both legs struggle to achieve.She is one of the top ranked adaptive snowboarders in the world, and was the 2014 Paralympic Bronze Medalist.
-She is the only double leg amputee competing at the world class level.
+After going through this life-altering experience, Amy challenged herself to move on with her life and attain goals that even those who have both legs struggle to achieve.She is one of the top ranked adaptive snowboarders in the world,the 2014 Sochi Paralympic bronze medalist and is currently the only double-leg amputee competing in snowboarding at the world-class level.

-Amy’s creativity, positive outlook and her never give up attitude have opened doors to many other opportunities including being featured in a Madonna music video, a lead actress role in an award winning independent film and multiple creative modeling projects including a photo shoot with musician and artist Nikki Sixx where her legs were custom made from steel to look like ice picks.
+Amy’s creativity, positive outlook and her never-give-up attitude have opened doors to many other opportunities, including being featured in a Madonna music video, a lead actress role in an award-winning independent film and multiple creative modeling projects including a photo shoot with musician and artist Nikki Sixx where her legs were custom made from steel to look like ice picks.

-In May of 2013 Amy was named by the International Olympic Committee as one of the top 15 most marketable Para-athletes in the world.
+In May of 2013, Amy was named by the International Olympic Committee as one of the top 15 most marketable para-athletes in the world.

 Although Amy Purdy has numerous accomplishments, she is most proud of co-founding Adaptive Action Sports with her husband Daniel Gale.
 Created in 2005, AAS is a non-profit organization that helps those with permanent disabilities get involved in action sports.
 AAS has partnered with ESPN and runs “adaptive” action sport competitions at the summer and winter ESPN X Games.
 These events were instrumental in getting adaptive snowboarding added to the 2014 Paralympic Games.